-Starting with the iPhone eight, Apple began supporting back charging on all of their new iPhones, finally giving their customers the ability to quickly change their batteries up to 50 percent in as little as 30 minutes.
+Starting with the iPhone 8, Apple began supporting back charging on all of their new iPhones, finally giving their customers the ability to quickly change their batteries up to 50 percent in as 30 minutes.

-Apple has helped the iPhone kind of catch up to its Android competitors who have been offering the feature for years.
+Apple has helped the iPhone kind of catch up to its Android competitors who have offered the feature for years.
 But here’s the thing.
-Unlike Samsung, unlike LG or Google or Whiteway or Motorola, Apple decided to think different and not include a fast charger in the box.
+Unlike Samsung, unlike LG or Google or Whiteway or Motorola, Apple decided to think differently and not include a fast charger in the box.

-And instead they sell the cable and adapter you need separately for seventy dollars, which, you know, when you just spent a thousand dollars on a new iPhone 10 s or even eleven hundred dollars on the tennis max.
+And instead, they sell the cable and adapter you need separately for 70$, which, you know, when you just spent 1000$ on a new iPhone 10 s or even 1100$ on the tennis max.

 You kind of expect Apple to throw you a bone, right.
 Like every other manufacturer includes if charged in the box.
-So why does an apple.
+So why does apple?

 And that’s that Apple just sees an opportunity to make more money by now, including a Fashoda in the box.

-So from a business perspective, as long as people don’t stop buying iPhones because they’re not including fast chargers, there’s really no reason for Apple to do so.
+So from a business perspective, as people don’t stop buying iPhones because they’re not including fast chargers, there’s really no reason for Apple to do so.

-So, again, why would Apple just give it to them for free, given away stuff for free?
+So, again, why would Apple just give it to them for free, giving away stuff for free?

-Isn’t exactly how Apple became a trillion dollar company, but who knows?
+That isn’t how Apple became a trillion-dollar company, but who knows?
 Right.
-Like, maybe the extra profit isn’t the real reason.
+Like, maybe the profit isn’t the real reason.

-Maybe the real reason is actually the opposite in that Apple is trying to save you money by having the iPhone last you longer.
-Now, I know that sounds crazy and it probably is, considering it’s against their main revenue model, but hear me out for a second.
+Maybe the real reason is the opposite in that Apple is to save you money by having the iPhone last you longer.
+Now, I know that sounds crazy and it probably is, considering against their main revenue model, but hear me out for a second.

-So because by charging effectively pushes more energy into the battery in a shorter amount of time, it generates more heat than conventional charging does.
-And as both Apple and Samsung will tell you on their websites, excess heat is generally bad news for battery capacity.
+So because charging effectively pushes more energy into the battery in a shorter amount of time, it generates more heat than conventional charging does.
+And both Apple and Samsung will tell you on their websites, excess heat is bad news for capacity.

-In fact, Apple goes as far as recommending that you remove certain cases from your iPhone while you’re charging it in order to help cool things down.
+In fact, Apple goes as recommending that you remove certain cases from your iPhone while you’re charging it in order to help cool things down.

-So by not equipping each and every new iPhone user out there with a fast charger who most likely will only charge their phone overnight, any ways where fashion doesn’t really matter.
+So by not equipping each and every new iPhone user out there with a fast charger who likely will only charge their phone overnight, where fashion doesn’t really matter.

-Apple may be saving millions of iPhones from excess heat, which in theory could help those iPhones last longer.
+Apple may be saving millions of iPhones excess heat, which in theory could help those iPhones last longer.
 Sure.
-It may not make a difference in the first year or the second year and maybe not even in the third.
+It may not make a difference in the first year or the second year and maybe not even in the 3rd.

-But considering that Apple is now supporting iPhones for longer than ever with the five year old iPhone five best still updated to IOW Bug, it could have a real effect.
+But considering Apple is now supporting iPhones for longer than ever with the 5-year-old iPhone five best still updated to IOW Bug, it could have a real effect.

 So is this the real reason?
-Well, it is interesting to consider.
+Well, it is interesting.

-So clearly Apple can do it as well, but they don’t.
+So clearly Apple can do it, but they don’t.
 So.
 Well, extending the life of the iPhone battery may or may not be a supporting reason for Apple.

 It’s definitely not the real reason why they’re not including a fast charger.